-Given these precedents, prophecy students wonder if an Israeli strike on Iran is not next and will not inevitably lead to a wider Middle East war.
+Given the past precedents, prophecy students wonder if an Israeli strike on Iran is not coming and will not inevitably lead to a wider Middle East war.
 Especially in light of a very familiar unfulfilled prophecy concerning Iran's close ally, Syria, who is also a known sponsor of terror against Israel.
 The prophecy in question is the burden of Damascus in Isaiah 17:

 Isaiah 17:1 (ESV) — An oracle concerning Damascus.
 Behold, Damascus will cease to be a city and will become a heap of ruins.